Portobello, Dublin: Basin

-The hotel
+Hotel

-The hotel at the harbour was opened in 1807 (the architect was James Colbourne).
-In 1858 it was taken over by a Catholic order of nuns, who used it as an asylum (St. Mary's) for blind girls.
+The hotel at the harbour, the Grand Canal Hotel, was opened in 1807 (the architect was James Colbourne).
+In 1858, it was taken over by a Catholic order of nuns, who used it as an asylum (St. Mary's) for blind girls.
 A few years later they successfully appealed to the Guardians of the South Dublin Union for some finance (it cost £10 to keep a girl for a year), though The Irish Times in an editorial frowned upon this proselytising by "Romanists", while they lauded the efforts of the Protestant-run "Home for Orphans" at 7 South Richmond Street (which advertised frequently for "fresh souls to save" in the same newspaper).

 Ten years later the asylum was sold to a Mr. Isaac Cole, who renovated it and returned it to its original function as a hotel, to accommodate 100 persons.
 It was popular among officers visiting the nearby Portobello Barracks (who would occasionally pop across South Richmond Street to the Grand Canal Tavern for a drink) and claimed it was the nearest hotel to the Royal Dublin Society grounds.
 However, it was slow in providing catering facilities – in 1871 a Rathmines businessman, in a letter to the Irish Times, lamented the absence of restaurants in the neighbourhood, and enjoined upon Mr. Cole to provide same, preferably a two-course meal for two shillings (the price to include beer and punch).
 In the 20th century the building became a nursing home.

-The observatory
+Observatory

 Thomas Grubb (1800–1878), a notable optician, developed his first telescope in a small house between Portobello Bridge and Charlemont Bridge and erected a public observatory at No. 1 Upper Charlemont Street.
 He founded the Grubb Telescope Company.
 One of his earliest instruments – the telescope for Markree Observatory in County Sligo – was, for several years, the largest telescope in the world.
 They provided the telescopes for many observatories worldwide, including Melbourne, Vienna and Aldershot Observatory in 1891.
 The company was acquired in 1925 by Charles Algernon Parsons and renamed Sir Howard Grubb, Parsons and Co.
 Ltd.

 Development

-Most of the area was developed in the latter half of the 19th century, the houses along the South Circular Road being built between 1850 and 1870, although the smaller houses off Lennox Street were built by the Dublin Artisans' Dwellings Company some time later, from 1885 (just in time, in fact, for the increasing number of Jews looking for houses in the area).
+Most of the area was developed in the latter half of the 19th century, the houses along the South Circular Road being built between 1850 and 1870, although the smaller houses off Lennox Street were built by the Dublin Artisans' Dwellings Company sometime later, from 1885 (just in time, in fact, for the increasing number of Jews looking for houses in the area).
 This company also built houses on that part of Portobello Basin that was filled in 1883.

-In 1868, a new street was opened to connect Harold's Cross with Lower Clanbrassil Street.
-The Lord Mayor, the Aldermen and Frederick Stokes, who had purchased the land and led the project, attended the opening.
+In 1868, a new street was opened to connect Harold's Cross with Lower Clanbrassil Street The Lord Mayor, the Aldermen and Frederick Stokes, who had purchased the land and led the project, attended the opening.
 The street was to be called Kingsland Street, but in fact, that name was never used, and it became Upper Clanbrassil Street.